abhi3700/evm_contracts_auction/reports.md

       ✔ Owner should not be able to unpause when already unpaused createAuction
-      ✔ An asset owner should not be able to create auction when paused ✔ Only asset owner should be able to create an auction (85ms) ✔ asset owner should not be able to create multiple auctions for same asset (106ms) ✔ An owner holding multiple assets can create auction for respective asset (213ms)
+      ✔ An asset owner should not be able to create auction when paused ✔ An asset owner should not be able to create auction when not approved the SC ✔ Only asset owner should be able to create an auction (85ms) ✔ asset owner should not be able to create multiple auctions for same asset (106ms) ✔ An owner holding multiple assets can create auction for respective asset (213ms)